Promoting vibrant, healthy and caring communities creates the best possible foundation for our success today and in the future.

 Leveraging Military Leadership Program

 Harris is committed to our nation’s veterans.
-The Leveraging Military Leadership Program provides world-class leadership development training to help veterans successfully transition into civilian careers.
+One way we show support is through our Leveraging Military Leadership Program provides world-class leadership development training to help veterans successfully transition into civilian careers.
 The program, presented in partnership with Korn Ferry, is provided at no cost to veterans and service members of any rank who have left the service within the last two years or who will be transitioning within the next twelve months.

 Participants are guided by a team of global leadership experts who lead veterans through a three-month program composed of on-line, remote and in-person assessment, coaching, instruction, group exercises and lectures.
 To date, more than 500 service members from all branches of the military have participated in this pro bono program.